Percolate enables third party applications to authenticate REST API requests

 authorized_tenant_id will be added to the token API response.
 This will identify the

-tenant whose data the access token allows to be accessed.
+tenant whose data the access token allows Percolate to access.
 This ID will

 be derived from the user's choice of which tenant's data your integration may access.